 - handful of basil

-- 2 tablespoon butter
+- 3 tablespoon butter

 Instructions

-- If oil still remains in the pan, add the shallots and saute for 4 minutes or until soft.
+- If oil remains in the pan, add the shallots and saute for 4 minutes or until soft.
 If there isn't enough oil remaining, add another tbsp.
-Once the shallots are soft, add the garlic and capers and saute for another 1-2 minutes.
+Once the shallots are soft, add the garlic and saute for another 1-2 minutes.
 Squeeze in the juice from 1 lemon and add the wine.
 Bring to a simmer and reduce by half, or until there is a trail left behind when you drag a spoon through.

 Donna